porras/mrproper/README.md

-# Property
+# MrProper

-Property is a [MiniTest](http://rubydoc.info/stdlib/minitest/1.9.2/frames)-based library to do Property Based Testing a la [Haskell](http://haskell.org/haskellwiki/Haskell)'s [QuickCheck](http://hackage.haskell.org/package/QuickCheck).
+MrProper is a [MiniTest](http://rubydoc.info/stdlib/minitest/1.9.2/frames)-based library to do Property Based Testing a la [Haskell](http://haskell.org/haskellwiki/Haskell)'s [QuickCheck](http://hackage.haskell.org/package/QuickCheck).

 Property Based Testing is an alternative approach to unit testing for testing functional style functions/methods.
 Instead of using examples and testing the return value of your function for each example, you:

 1. Define the kind of data your function/method is supposed to accept
 2. Define predicates (properties) your function/method is supposed to comply with

-Then Property uses that info to randomly check lots of test cases so that you can find extra edge cases you might have forgotten in your unit tests or implementation.
+Then MrProper uses that info to randomly check lots of test cases so that you can find extra edge cases you might have forgotten in your unit tests or implementation.

-In order to do so, Property provides a very simple DSL, with just thre methods, `properties`, `data` and `property`.
+In order to do so, MrProper provides a very simple DSL, with just three methods, `properties`, `data` and `property`.
 For example, we could describe a `double` function in terms of properties:

-    require 'property'
+    require 'mrproper'

     properties 'double' do
       data Integer